CyberGym: Evaluating AI Agents' Real-World Cybersecurity Capabilities at Scale: Details on Experimental Setup

 \paragraph{Agent Instructions} We provide the user prompt to agents as shown in~\cref{fig:task_prompt}.
 We provide all necessary information and inputs under the agent workspace directory ``/workspace''.
 The agent is free to check these contents using its built-in tools or command line.
 For CTF agents, if the submitted PoC triggers a crash, a flag is also returned to accommodate their evaluation process.
-This simulates typical CTF scenarios. \cref{fig:prompt_task_readme} presents the template used to construct the detailed \texttt{README.md} file for each task.
+This simulates typical CTF scenarios, \rbtl{which is required in the workflow designed in the CTF agent frameworks}. \cref{fig:prompt_task_readme} presents the template used to construct the detailed \texttt{README.md} file for each task.
 Different difficulty levels specify different files in the \texttt{Files} section: Level 0 includes only \texttt{repo-vul.tar.gz}; Level 1 adds \texttt{description.txt}; Level 2 adds \texttt{error.txt}; Level 3 further adds \texttt{patch.diff} and \texttt{repo-fix.tar.gz}.

 \paragraph{Compute Resources} We use a machine equipped with 2x AMD EPYC 9654 96-Core Processors and 1.5T RAM to host the submission environment.
 The submission server uses about 10TB of disk to store all tasks' environments.
 We run the agents on the same machine and call LLM APIs to do model inference.
 These APIs are either provided by the model vendors or hosted by ourselves.